Ground Water, continued

 The fluctuations of the water level in six observation wells in Ford County and the monthly precipitation at Dodge City are shown in figure 8.
 Of the six wells, four are in the Arkansas valley, one is on the upland north of Arkansas River, and one is on the upland south of the river.

 Figure 8--Hydrographs showing the fluctuations of the water levels in six wells in Ford County and the precipitation at Dodge City.
 Precipitation data from U.S. Weather Bureau.
-A larger version of this figure is available.

 The effect of precipitation on the water level in well 11 on the upland north of the Arkansas valley is shown by the hydrograph of well 11, figure 8.
 The depth to water level in this well is about 46 feet.
 In general, the water level in this well declined from October, 1938, until about July, 1940.
 Apparently the rather scant precipitation that fell during this period was insufficient to produce recharge to the zone of saturation.
 As a result of heavy rain during May, June, and August, 1939, the water level in well 11 rose during August and September.
 Heavy rainfall in April, May and June 1940, caused rather abrupt rises in water level in May and June.
 Well 411 is situated on the upland south of the Arkansas River in an area where the water table is at considerable depth.
 According to the hydrograph shown in figure 8, the water level in this well appears to be unaffected by precipitation, but a much longer period of record would be necessary before any comparison could he made between the water levels in deep wells and the precipitation.